Emailing a prospect for the first time can be a little scary.

 Getting off on the right foot and providing value are both critical for success … but these things are easier said than done.

 So what should you be writing to pique a prospect’s interest?
-You’re no doubt careful to avoid phrases that kill an introductory email, but which ones spark a conversation?
+You’re no doubt careful to avoid phrases that kill an introductory email ("Hi my name is X and I work at Y"), but which ones spark a conversation?

 Below are 20 phrases to include in your introductory email that create a connection with your prospect.